-On February 4, 2015, Staples, Inc. ("Staples") and the Company announced that the companies entered into a definitive merger agreement (the "Staples Merger Agreement"), under which Staples would acquire all of the outstanding shares of Office Depot and the Company would become a wholly owned subsidiary of Staples (the "Staples Acquisition").
+On February 4, 2015, Staples, Inc. ("Staples") and the Company announced that the companies had entered into a definitive merger agreement (the "Staples Merger Agreement"), under which Staples would acquire all of the outstanding shares of Office Depot and the Company would become a wholly owned subsidiary of Staples (the "Staples Acquisition").

 On May 10, 2016, the U.S. District Court for the District of Columbia granted the United States Federal Trade Commission's request for a preliminary injunction against the proposed acquisition, and as a result, the companies terminated the Staples Merger Agreement on May 16, 2016.
-Per the terms of the termination agreement, Staples paid Office Depot a fee of \$250 million in cash ("Termination Fee") on May 19, 2016, which is included in Merger, restructuring and other operating (income) expenses, net in the Condensed Consolidated Statements of Operations for the second quarter and first half of 2016 and in Net cash provided by operating activities of continuing operations in the Condensed Consolidated Statements of Cash Flows for 2016.
+Per the terms of the termination agreement, Staples paid Office Depot a fee of \$250 million in cash ("Termination Fee") on May 19, 2016, which, along with transactions and retention costs associated with the planned acquisition, are included in Merger, restructuring and other operating (income) expenses, net in the Condensed Consolidated Statements of Operations for the year-to-date 2016 and in Net cash provided by operating activities of continuing operations in the Condensed Consolidated Statements of Cash Flows for 2016.
+The significant components of expenses incurred by the Company relating to the Staples acquisition and merger agreement termination activities are discussed below.